dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

     >You can download the image [dlr_test.png](../assets/dlr_test.png) for testing.
 In addition, you can replace `dlr_test.png` with the full path of the image you want to recognize.

-    >For the error handling mechanism, the SDK returns Error Code for each function and provides a function `DBR_GetErrorString` to get the readable message.
+    >For the error handling mechanism, the SDK returns Error Code for each function and provides a function `DLR_GetErrorString` to get the readable message.
 You should add codes for error handling based on your needs.
 Check out [Error Code]({{site.enumerations}}error-code.html) for full supported error codes.

 2. Get and output the recognition results